 The ELM program prepares nurses to enter professional nursing and, subsequently, advanced practice roles.
 Students are prepared to take the NCLEX for RN licensure, to apply for a California PHN certificate, and to be eligible to apply for state certification, and may also apply for national certification by examination in advanced practice specialties upon successful completion of the required postlicensure courses.

 At the beginning of clinical coursework, graduate students are required to provide documentation concerning certifications, results of background checks, screening tests, and immunizations.
 Refer to the Student Handbook and specific program manuals or course syllabi for details.

-The four-semester clinical residency prelicensure portion of this program is offered in an intensive cohort model format and must be taken in full-time study.
-Courses are offered in a fixed schedule with required clinical experiences that may be scheduled Monday through Saturday.
-This program meets California BRN requirements for registered nurse licensure.
+The four-semesters-plus-clinical-residency prelicensure portion of this program is offered in an intensive cohort model format and must be taken in full-time study.
+Courses are offered primarily in a face-to-face format, on a fixed schedule, with required clinical experiences that may be scheduled Monday through Sunday on any shift.

 |GNRS 500||Conceptual Foundations of Professional Nursing||3|

 |GNRS 517||Fundamentals in Nursing Practice||2|

 |GNRS 554||Medical-Surgical Care of the Adult and Geriatric Patient 1||5 (3/2)|

 |GNRS 578||Health Assessment||3 (2/1)|

 |GNRS 558||Intermediate Medical-Surgical Care of the Adult||6 (3/3)|

 |GNRS 564||Nutrition and Therapeutics (may be taken in semester 1 if spring program start)||2|